Skip to main content

 A contact lens prescription is necessary to ensure the contacts you wear are suitable for your eyes and provide not only clear vision but also comfort during wear to maintain healthy eyes.

 After you have had your sight test and received a sight test prescription, you can obtain your contact lens prescription following a contact lens fitting appointment at your local optician’s.
+We have a free appointment arrangement with our sister company Vision Express

 In the UK, a valid sight test prescription is required for a contact lens fitting to take place.